plancksecurity/foundation-planckCoreV3/test/README.md

 When debugging a failing test, use '--gtest_break_on_failure' to have gtest automatically break into the debugger where the assertion fails.

+### Output

+Compile tests with -DDEBUG_OUTPUT to (possibly) see output to cout.
+May only work in the tests run directly from ./EngineTests (with or without filter)

 # Creating new tests

 Script next on the agenda...